cwouter/whack-a-mole/README.md

 # How to start?

-run `npm run dev` in the root of the project
+run `pnpm install` to install the dependencies run `pnpm run dev` in the root of the project